Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

 Step 4 is a really in-depth session and covers some of the major issues with so-called ‘naughty’ children; most likely just acting up due to mistaken goals.

 Positive Parenting Solutions is full chocker block of tools to help parents overcome power struggles – subtle or overt.

 The Three Magic Words tool, for example, is a great one to stop children constantly nagging for something they want.

 We’ve create a little mini-guide to that one.
 Check it out by clicking on the image.

 Step 5 – Transforming Sibling Relationships – From Enemies to Besties

-Unless you have an only child then you’ll, for sure, have experienced the ups and downs of sibling relationshops.
+Unless you have an only child, then for sure, you’ll have experienced the ups and downs of sibling relationships.

 How our hearts melt when they are lost in a game together, chitter chattering about something or nothing.
 We imagine them all grown up close brothers/sisters supporting each other with love through the challenges of life.

 When little Johnny’s piece of cake is a teeny, tiny inconceivably small amount bigger than little Jane’s.

 Or when Jane has wacked John around the head for laughing at her attempt at a hand stand.